 - Taking photos of your pregnant belly to share with your child one day

 It's also helpful to plan ahead.
-If you'll be breast-feeding, gather any supplies you might need, such as a special pillow to use while breast-feeding and a breast pump.
+If you'll be breast-feeding, you might get a nursing bra or a breast pump.
 If you're expecting a boy — or you don't know your baby's sex — think about what's right for your family regarding circumcision.
 Consider who'll be your baby's principal health care provider.
 Make plans for your first few weeks together.

 Appointments with your health care provider

 Like previous visits, your health care provider will check your weight and blood pressure and ask about any signs or symptoms you're experiencing.
-You might need screening tests for various conditions, including:
+Regardless of your vaccination status, one dose of Tdap vaccine is recommended during each pregnancy — ideally during the third trimester.
+This can help protect your baby from whooping cough before he or she can be vaccinated.
+You also might need screening tests for various conditions, including:

 - Gestational diabetes.
 This is a type of diabetes that sometimes develops during pregnancy.
 Prompt treatment and healthy lifestyle choices can help you manage your blood sugar level and deliver a healthy baby.

 - Anemia.
 Anemia is an abnormally low level of red blood cells or hemoglobin, a protein in red blood cells that contains iron.
-Severe anemia can slow your baby's growth or trigger preterm labor.
+Severe anemia can slow your baby's growth.
 To treat anemia, you might need to take iron supplements.

 - Group B strep.
 Group B strep is a type of bacteria that can live in your vagina or rectum.
 It won't make you sick, but it could cause a serious infection for your baby after birth.
 If you test positive for group B strep, your health care provider will likely recommend antibiotics while you're in labor.